 The main bedroom has a queen bed with wool blanket & doona.
 A very big bed that is very snugly to sink into!
 The second bedroom has a double bunk bed (2 in the bottom bunk and a single on top) and another single bed, complete with wool blankets & doona.
-The divan in the lounge room converts to a double bed also.
 All linen is provided (incl. towels).

 While You Are Our Guest

 First night breakfast provisions are included.
 This includes cereals, milk, tea/coffee etc. Fully equipped kitchen with hotplates and electric frypan.
 BBQ available outside.

 The Yarramalong Valley is only 50 minutes from Wahroonga, 1 hour from the Hunter Valley and only 30 minutes from the Central Coast.

 There is a lot to see and do, such as:

 The Springs Golf Club and Restaurant @ Peats Ridge (15 minute drive away)

 The Hunter Valley wineries only 1 hour away

 The Great North Walk just down the road